 When she wasn’t on the court Englund earned her bachelor’s degree in physical education and coaching and her master’s degree in athletic administration from the University of St. Thomas.
 Prior to UW-Eau Claire, Englund taught K-12 physical education and was the Roseville Area Varsity Girls Basketball Coach for six years.

 Englund is a Senior Lecturer in the Kinesiology department and serves as the coaching minor advisor.
-She is active in the community, working with programs such as Blugold Buddies, Reading in the Schools, Special Olympics, Boys and Girls Clubs, and volunteering at local youth basketball practices and participating the Stroll in the Park for Epilepsy.
+She is active in the community, working with programs such as Blugold Buddies, Reading in the Schools, Special Olympics, Boys and Girls Clubs, Feed My People, and volunteering at local youth basketball practices and participating the Stroll in the Park for Epilepsy.